salilab/imp_nightly_builds/README.md

    if some `build.sh` runs failed and need to be restarted).
  - `check_build.py` collates the results from all of the `build.sh` runs and stores them in a database, and notifies the IMP developers by email.
- - the `www` subdirectory contains a CGI script that powers the https://integrativemodeling.org/nightly/results/ website, by taking data from the database.
+ - the `www` subdirectory contains a simple Flask app that powers the https://integrativemodeling.org/nightly/results/ website, by taking data from the database.